Consider these scenarios:

 Selecting the right screen for a specific application takes a few factors into consideration:

-- Screen mesh size and strand size: How big is whatever you want to keep out?
+- Screen mesh sizes and strand size: How big is whatever you want to keep out?
 And how wide a span do you want the screen to cover?

 - Material: Which material best suits the screen’s purpose, environment, and desired aesthetic?